mdelete/micropython/ports/zephyr/README.md

 This is a work-in-progress port of MicroPython to Zephyr RTOS (http://zephyrproject.org).

-This port requires Zephyr version v3.1.0, and may also work on higher versions.
+This port requires Zephyr version v3.2.0, or later.
 All boards supported by Zephyr (with standard level of features support, like UART console) should work with MicroPython (but not all were tested).

 Features supported at this time: